FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 The number of inflight replacements can be configured by setting `maxConcurrentReplacements`, per default the operator will replace all misconfigured process groups.
 Depending on the cluster size this can require a quota that is has double the capacity of the actual required resources.

-## Automatic Replacements for ProcessGroups in Bad State
+## Automatic Replacements for ProcessGroups in Undesired State

 The operator has an option to automatically replace pods that are in a bad state.
 This behavior is disabled by default, but you can enable it by setting the field `automationOptions.replacements.enabled` in the cluster spec.
 This will replace any pods that meet the following criteria: